winryelric/cs-201-2/README.md

 # Data Structures and Algorithm Analysis
-My Sophomore year works in learning fundamental structures of computer science, in C++.
+My Sophomore year homeworks in CS202 course, fundamental structures of computer science, in C++